 The work formats of the Assembly are: sessions, meetings of the Presidium and committees, conferences, round tables and seminars.
 The Presidium meets six times a year, the committees have up to three meetings in a year. the Session of the BA is held once a year alternately in one of the three countries at the same time with the meeting of the Baltic Council of Ministers (BCM).
 The joint meeting of the BA and the BCM is also called the Baltic Council.
 The Session is an event of great importance, where the work done is summed up and the priorities are set.

 The work of the Presidium is directed by the President and two Vice Presidents.
-The President is elected from the presiding country, for the term of one year.
-Estonia was the presiding country for the last time in 2014.
+The President is elected from the presiding country for a term of one year.
+Estonia holds the presidency of the BA in 2017.
+Strengthening the security and defence cooperation of the Baltic States, the issues of common energy market, and transport and infrastructure, and also smart solutions in education, innovation and research are mainly focused on.

 Five committees have been formed for the Baltic parliamentary cooperation: